Renovated Stone Farmhouse in 12 Acres

 Nearest neighbours are to the rear and on the other side of the road, circa 200 metres - a holiday home.

 The property also has a natural spring, which feeds a pond, capable of being transformed into a lake, such is the strength of the supply from the spring.
-There is also a recently planted orchard.
+There is also a recently planted orchard and fenced vegetable garden.

 There is a large two-storey traditional stone/brick barn circa 150m2.
 The barn has had a new roof and new floor-boarding on the upper floor, although it would benefit from further works.